Categories

 • It holds incredible promise for science.
 Just read “AI cracks superbug problem in two days that took scientists years”.

-• It’s great for learning and training because it can adapt to your level.
+• It’s great for learning and training because it can adapt to your actual level of understanding and progress.
 I’ve been using Codex for learning Swift in Xcode for iOS development, and the progress I’ve made in 2 weeks probably would have taken me 2 months otherwise, if not longer.

 • It’s great for diagnostics.
 Like a rubber duck with a brain.

-• Speak to it.
-While humans can struggle with understanding the messy, unstructured, back-and-forth verbal explanation of a problem, it turns out that AI is remarkably good at it.
+• While humans can struggle with understanding the messy, unstructured, back-and-forth verbal explanation of a problem, it turns out that AI is remarkably good at it.

 ↑ Back to Index